 - or for education staff behaved towards a child or children in a way that indicates he or she would pose a risk of harm if they work regularly or closely with children

 Any concern that meets the criteria above should be referred.
 Initially it may be unclear how serious the allegation is.
-If there is any doubt, the LADO or the lead person for safeguarding in the agency should be contacted for advice.
+If there is any doubt, the DO or the lead person for safeguarding in the agency should be contacted for advice.

-What does the LADO do?
+What does the Designated Officer do?

 The first step will be to offer an initial discussion about the concern.
 This may consist of advice and guidance regarding the most appropriate way of managing the allegation.
-Following that the LADO may:
+Following that the DO may: